 Learn about alcohol induced pancreatitis

 The pancreas is a small organ residing at the rear of your stomach.
-The pancreas produces essential enzymes, which are used to breakdown food during the digestion process.
-Additionaly the pancreas secretes a hormone known as ‘insulin’, which regulates the body’s blood sugar levels.
+The pancreas produces essential enzymes, which are used to break down food during the digestion process.
+Additionally the pancreas secretes a hormone known as ‘insulin’, which regulates the body’s blood sugar levels.

 Pancreatitis is the process whereby the pancreas becomes inflamed.
-This in turn damages the molecular structure of the pancreas and its abilities to produce insulin and other enzymes.
-Your natural ability to fall fowl of this terrible illness depends on the quantity of alcohol you consume over a prolonged period of time plus your genetic vulnerability to the illness.
+This, in turn, damages the molecular structure of the pancreas and its abilities to produce insulin and other enzymes.
+Your natural ability to fall foul of this terrible illness depends on the quantity of alcohol you consume over a prolonged period of time plus your genetic vulnerability to the illness.
 Some problem drinkers will fall victim to the illness much faster than others and even where less alcohol is consumed.

 Medical science cannot explain exactly how excessive alcohol consumption has this negative effect on the human pancreas, but the causal relationship between heavy drink and pancreatitis is well established.

-If you consume alcohol without exceeding your recommended daily intake of alcohol units you can be assure that you will avoid this deadly illness.
+If you consume alcohol without exceeding your recommended daily intake of alcohol units you can be assured that you will avoid this deadly illness.